CE-Demos/custom-machine-mig-scripts/README.md

     + Remove enforcement of the organization policy for creating shielded VMs only,
     + Add the source project to the list of allowed projects that can be trusted for machine images.

-3. Add lable `migrate = true` to all the instances that you want to migrate when using the interative script.
+3. Add label `migrate = true` to all the instances you want to migrate when using the iterative script.